winitzki/scall/tutorial/programming_dhall.md

 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus.](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)

 Most of that theory is beyond the scope of this book, which is focused on issues arising in practical programming.
-The book contains many code examples, which have been validated automatically by the Dhall interpreter.
+The book shows many complete code examples, which have been validated by the Dhall interpreter.

 The Appendix of the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types and the parametricity properties of existential types.